chem330/chem330.github.io/lab-syllabus.md

 ## Lab Notebooks and Data Analysis

-Lab notebooks occassionally collected for review.
-You should follow proper laboratory notebook protocol when filling out your notebook.  *Lab notebooks should be filled out during lab, not after!*  Students will be required to scan their lab notebook pages and turn them in on Canvas each day when leaving lab.
+Lab notebooks will be collected weekly for review.
+You should follow proper laboratory notebook protocol when filling out your notebook.  **Lab notebooks should be filled out during lab, not after!**  Students will be required to scan their lab notebook pages and turn them in on Canvas each day when leaving lab.

-Students will be provided with Excel templates for data analysis, and must turn in their templates and data files after each lab.
+Students will be provided with Excel templates for data analysis, and must turn in their templates and data files for each lab.
 The Excel sheets will be checked for accuracy against calculations completed by the instructor, and students will be awarded full credit for getting the *exact* right answer, to the correct number of significant digits.
-Partial credit may be awarded for other answers.
+Partial credit may be awarded for close answers.

 ## Field Work